TakutoYoshikai/konami-command/README.md

 # konami-command
-This is konami command callback register. konami command is "↑↑↓↓←→←→ba"
+This is a bower package to register callback of konami command. konami command is "↑↑↓↓←→←→ba"

 ### Usage
 **install**